Spaces of tight contact structures in dimension 3: Applications.

-Let $\mathcal{L}_n$ be the space of Legendrian embeddings of $(n,n)$-torus links with maximal $\tb$.
+We prove Theorem \ref{thm:LegendrianNNlinks}.
+Recall that $\mathcal{L}_n$ denotes the space of Legendrian embeddings of $(n,n)$-torus links with maximal $\tb$.
 For instance, $\mathcal{L}_1$ is the space of embeddings of the standard Legendrian unknot and $\mathcal{L}_2$ the space of embeddings of the standard Legendrian Hopf link.

-For $k>0$ denote by $S_k$ the $2$-sphere $\NS^2$ with $k$ holes and, similarly, by $D_k$ the $2$-disk $\D^2$ with $k$ holes.
-The following result, that generalizes Corollary \ref{cor:StandardUnknot}, determines the homotopy type of $\mathcal{L}_n$.
-Denote by $\mathcal{M}_k$ the mapping class group of $S_k$.
+For $n>0$ denote by $S_n$ the $2$-sphere $\NS^2$ with $n$ holes and, similarly, by $D_n$ the $2$-disk $\D^2$ with $n$ holes.